kr55/azure-elastic-jobs-manager-docs/docs/features/create-step.md

    - Modify required fields and click `OK`.

 ### 5. Delete a Step (optional)
    - Select an existing step from the list.
    - Click on ‘Delete’.
    - Confirm deletion in pop-up window.

 ## Saving Changes
 After adding, editing or deleting steps ensure you click ‘OK’ at bottom of screen to save all changes made.

-# Job Step Management - Step Properties
+# Manage Step General Properties

-## Overview
 The **Step Properties** screen allows users to manage individual job steps within a job.
 When a user clicks on a specific step from the steps page of a job, this screen opens.
 Here are the details of the elements and options available on this screen:

-### Interface Elements

    <img src="../../../../media/step-general-screen.png" style="width:80%; height:80%">